arnavgautam/TreeHacks2015/Demos/Demo-Geolocation-Android-Client/Demo.md

 <a name="summary" />
 ## Summary ##

-In this demo, you saw how easy it is to communicate with a service layer running in Windows Azure Websites.
+In this demo, you saw how easy it is to communicate with a service layer running in Microsoft Azure Websites.
 You took a prebuilt Android application and pointed it at a web service that you previously deployed and demonstrated how it works.
 In addition, you made use of Blob storage to store files.